MuhammadHuzaifa21/GitHub-Crawler/README.md

 This project follows software engineering principles:

-- **Separation of Concerns:** Clear distinction between API, database, and orchestration layers.
+- **Separation of Concerns:** Clear distinction between functions, also used small separate functions to make code more clean.
-- **Immutability:** Repository data is not overwritten unnecessarily.
 - **Retry + Resilience:** Failures are retried with backoff delay.
-- **Anti-Corruption Layer:** GitHub API responses are transformed before saving.
 - **Clean Folder Layout:** Codebase is modular, testable, and extendable.

 ---

 ## 📊 Performance Optimization

-- Fetches data in **paginated batches** (10 repos per query).
+- Fetches data in **paginated batches** (100 repos per query).
 - Minimizes DB writes using **UPSERT** via `ON CONFLICT`.
 - Can scale further using **async calls** or multiple parallel workers.